harriott/vimfiles/keystrokes.md

     <leader>btoa => a string to base64

 ## Colorizer
-    :ColorHighlight     => impressive syntax colourizing, but then can't be truly turned off :packadd Colorizer  => load the plugin from an opt directory
+    :ColorHighlight     => impressive colourizing, but then can't be truly turned off :packadd Colorizer  => load the plugin from an opt directory

 ## colorizer
     <leader>tc          => (mapped to) ColorToggle (by colorizer) and files open fast when off
-    :packadd colorizer  => load the plugin from an opt directory
+    :packadd colorizer  => load the plugin from an opt directory.
+Only interprets codes.

 ## colour test
     pack/neovim/opt/vim-hexokinase/test_colours.txt